-How could there ever have been any doubt that the RSLF was in Yemen, given that it makes up more than half of the Saudi armed forces, which have invaded Yemen by land?
+How could there ever have been any doubt that the RSLF was in Yemen, given that it makes up more than half the Saudi armed forces, which have invaded Yemen by land?
 The situation is crystal clear.

 The process that led to the licences being granted demonstrates the same carelessness and utter lack of regard for human life that has defined the UK’s arms sales to Saudi over the years.
 Rather than wasting time and money appealing the Court decision or lobbying other foreign Governments to resume weapons sales to Saudi Arabia, will the Secretary of State rescind these unlawfully granted arms export licences?
 Furthermore, does she take full responsibility for her Department’s unlawful award of arms export licences, in contravention of the Court of Appeal?
 If so, will she do the right thing and resign?

 Clearly, the conflict in Yemen is a cause of great concern and we fully support the UN-led process to reach peaceful resolution.
 As the hon.
 Gentleman said, we have contributed £770 million of UK aid.
-What we are talking about today, however, is specific procedural issues relating to export licences.
+What we are talking about today, however, are specific procedural issues relating to export licences.

 We have a procedure that follows the consolidated criteria and is very clear about humanitarian law.
 In its judgment on 20 June, the Court of Appeal was very clear that we have in place a rigorous and robust process.
 The issue is how that process has been followed.
 That is why, when I was first informed of this issue, on 12 September, as Secretary of State I took immediate action to have an internal investigation into what had happened.
-I asked the permanent secretary to get a leader from another Government Department to fully investigate the process and to make sure that no such licences could be issued in error by putting in place a robust process.
+I asked the permanent secretary to get a leader from another Department to fully investigate the process and to make sure that no such licences could be issued in error by putting in place a robust process.
 At the same time, I took immediate steps to inform the Court and Parliament.
 I have been completely open and transparent about what has happened.

 This is a procedural issue.
-I do not want to prejudge the investigation, but the issue appears to be the sharing of information across Government.
+I do not want to prejudge the investigation, but the issue appears to be the sharing of information across government.
 That is why senior officials will now be asked to sign off on the advice that is put forward, and Ministers will be asked to sign off these export licences.